X

 Thank you sir.

 Thank you.
-Ladies and gentlemen, anyone who wishes to ask a question may press star and 1.
-Our next question comes from the line of Abena from ICS securities.
+[Operator Instructions] Our next question comes from the line of Abhinav from ICICI Securities.
 Please go ahead.

-Yeah, thanks again for the opportunity for just a final question on overall industry.
+Hi, thanks for the opportunity.
+Just a final question on overall industry.
 I mean we’re seeing a slowdown this year compared to the past two years in terms of tendering.
-What are your views on you know tendering within renewables for the next couple of years?
+What are your views on tendering within renewables for the next couple of years?

 Ashish Khanna